Merzasphor/MWSE/docs/source/references/other/csse.md

 The following changes to the rendering window apply when landscape editing:

 * The terrain editing disc is no longer hidden when hiding objects (Shift+C).
-* You can use the P key to sample the texture at the cursor's position.
+* You can use control+right mouse button to sample the texture at the cursor's position.
 This will select the matching texture under the cursor automatically in the landscape editing menu.

 ### Search & Replace Window